 - Wi-Fi Beacon (vendor specific information element in the SSID beacon frame)

-Particularly the broadcast method used with Bluetooth Legacy Advertising signals impose a strict size limitation for the amount of data that can be transmitted in each radio burst.
-Therefore the relevant data is divided into different categories and each category is transmitted via it's own message.
+The broadcast method used with Bluetooth Legacy Advertising signals impose a strict size limitation on the amount of data that can be transmitted in each radio burst.
+Therefore the relevant data is divided into different categories and each category is transmitted via its own message.

-The ASTM Remote ID standard defines 6 such messages and an additional 7th message type for packing multiple messages together into a message pack (used when transmitting on WiFi NaN or Bluetooth Long Range with Extended Advertising).
-To support easy data transfers to/from a drone ID transmitter/receiver, MAVLink messages supporting all the fields of the drone ID messages have been made available.
+The standards defines 6 such messages and an additional 7th message type for packing multiple messages together into a message pack (used when transmitting on Wi-Fi NaN, Wi-Fi Beacon or Bluetooth Long Range with Extended Advertising).
+To support easy data transfers to/from a Remote ID (RID) transmitter/receiver component, MAVLink messages supporting all the fields of the drone ID messages have been made available.
+See Messages below.

 There are multiple possible use cases for the MAVLink drone ID messages:

-- An onboard Bluetooth/WiFi receiver picks up drone ID messages from surrounding aircrafts, relays this information using MAVLink drone ID messages to the flight controller, which then uses the information e.g. for Detect And Avoid (DAA) calculations.
+- An onboard Bluetooth/Wi-Fi receiver picks up drone ID messages from surrounding aircraft, relays this information using MAVLink drone ID messages to the flight controller, which then uses the information e.g. for Detect And Avoid (DAA) calculations.